A. J. Pero: Biography

 Pero was born in the New York City borough of Staten Island.
 He attended New Dorp High School and graduated in 1977.
 He was initially a jazz drummer, later gravitating to heavier music akin to Rush and Led Zeppelin.
 Pero worked as a taxi driver for a time, and joined Cities, a local New York City band.
 He joined Twisted Sister in April 1982, after seeing them play at a club and being told that the group was in need of a drummer.
 Several years later, upon his departure from Twisted Sister in July 1986, he re-joined Cities.
 He participated in Twisted Sister's 1997 reunion and continued to perform with the band until his death.
 He was also a member of the Ozzy Osbourne cover band, No More Tears.

-In 2007, Pero formed Circle Of Thorns with former Cities guitarist Steve Mironovich aka Steve Irons.
+In 2007, Pero formed Circle Of Thorns with former Cities guitarist Steve Mironovich a.k.a.
+Steve Irons.
 In 2011, Pero played drums on a song titled "Elephant Man" on the Eric Carr CD Unfinished Business.

 On December 3, 2013, Pero was announced as the new drummer of the band Adrenaline Mob.